Petersomond1/ikoota/ikootaclient/README.md

-input teachings to Iko. ....this is the chat. list of teaching/presentations is the chatlist. input comments to a chat/teaching/presentation. implement search of the topics or summary or texts presnets.
+input teachings to Iko. ....this is the chat. list of teaching/presentations is the chatlist. input comments to a chat/teaching/presentation.

 Create Message fetching and saving

 implement username to converse_id in all communication.